 We raise the profile of the profession in the media and work to improve public understanding of psychotherapy

 We promote the benefits of psychotherapy to the public through our partnership with Psychologies magazine, our podcasts and social media channels.
 Our media work has included appearances in outlets as varied as Channel 5 news, the Guardian, New York Times and The House magazine, as well as big circulation consumer press.

 And we have forged a unique and exciting academic partnership with Imperial College which includes a public-facing nine-week programme on the history, impact and benefits of psychotherapy and psychotherapeutic counselling which we will deliver from October 2019.

-Our magazine, the New Psychotherapist, is published three times a year.
+We also keep you informed with news affecting the profession in our regular email updates and our magazine, the New Psychotherapist, which is published three times a year.
 Each edition of the New Psychotherapist looks at a particular theme within psychotherapy or a topic with a psychotherapeutic angle.
 It offers members opportunities to share best practice, share developments likely to impact on their practice and encourage spirited debates between members or discuss views on professional practice and topical issues.